AndreasZachariae/semantic_hierarchical_graph/README.md

 - [x] Wrap in python ros node
 - [x] Create service for planning
 - [ ] Improve launch files with arguments as intended
+- [ ] Interpolate between graph points
+- [x] Consider Orientation in each point
+- [ ] Fix connection from room7 to corridor

 Visualization